AlexGalays/abyssa-js/README.md

 Dispatched when a transition started.

 #### router.transition.ended
 Dispatched when a transition either completed, failed or got cancelled.
+The exact signal type is passed as a third argument: 'completed', 'failed' or 'cancelled'.

 #### router.transition.completed
 Dispatched when a transition successfuly completed.